userver-framework/userver/scripts/docs/en/userver/synchronization.md

 of the asynchronous operations, rethrowing exceptions immediately.

-### concurrent::MpscQueue
+### concurrent::MpscQueue and friends

 For long-living tasks it is convenient to use message queues.
 In `concurrent::MpscQueue`, writers (one or more) can write data to the queue, and on the other hand, a reader can read what is written.
 The order of objects written by different writers is not defined.

 @snippet concurrent/mpsc_queue_test.cpp  Sample concurrent::MpscQueue usage

+(`concurrent::MpscQueue` only.)
 If the queue is supposed to pass data types `T` with a non-trivial destructor, then you need to use the queue `concurrent::MpscQueue<std::unique_ptr<T>>`.

 If the queue with unread data is destroyed, all unprocessed items will be released correctly.

-Use this class by default.
-However, if you really need higher performance use NonFifo queues:
+Use `concurrent::MpscQueue` by default.

+If there is only a single producing task, these can be used instead for higher performance:

+* `concurrent::SpscQueue`
+* `concurrent::SpmcQueue`

+If reordering of the elements is acceptable, these can be used instead for higher performance:

+* `concurrent::NonFifoMpscQueue`
 * `concurrent::NonFifoMpmcQueue`
-* `concurrent::NonFifoMpscQueue`
-* `concurrent::NonFifoSpmcQueue`
-* `concurrent::NonFifoSpscQueue`

-NonFifo queues do not guarantee FIFO order of the elements of the queue and thereby have higher performance.

 ### std::atomic